Skip to content

 Write Mode

-Use --allow-writes only when you need to create or modify resources.
+Use --read-only=false only when you need to create or modify resources.
 Consider:

 • Using separate profiles for read-only vs write access